 But that mission is still on the agenda of being the one and only heavyweight champion.
 The aggression?
 Perhaps more of that needs to be answered and Anthony Joshua could be the next victim with a lot at risk.

-Rich has covered countless New York Mets, Yankees, and MLB teams along with some of the greatest boxing matches over the years.
+Rich Mancuso is a regular contributor at NY Sports Day, covering countless New York Mets, Yankees, and MLB teams along with some of the greatest boxing matches over the years.
 He is an award winning sports journalist and previously worked for The Associated Press, New York Daily News, Gannett, and BoxingInsider.com, in a career that spans almost 40 years.